Cricket: India V South Africa 1st ODI Scores - UrduPoint

 Cricket: India V South Africa 1st ODI Scores

-Brief scores after South Africa's innings in the first one-day international against India in Lucknow on Thursday
+Brief scores from the opening one-day international between India and South Africa in Lucknow on Thursday